imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 Overall, the cost of jumps is lower than the nominal.
 We should consider lowering the gas of `JUMP` and `JUMPI` opcodes.

 > Client Implementation notes:
-> Nethermind, Geth and Erigon jumps seem to be more expensive than the other implementations.
+> Nethermind, Geth, and Erigon jumps seem to be more expensive than the other implementations.
 The teams behind these implementations should investigate the cost of jumps.

 #### Transient Storage
 Included OPCODEs: `TLOAD`, `TSTORE`

 The measurements show that the cost of transient storage is lower than the nominal.
-When updating the cost we should consider the security implications - too low cost may be a vector for attacks.
+When updating the cost, we should consider the security implications - too low cost may be a vector for attacks.

 > Client Implementation notes:
 > The Geth team should investigate the cost of transient storage.